Skip to main content

 Generate Certificate Signing Requests (CSR) for SSL/TLS certificates with RSA key pairs.
 Submit to CAs for certificate issuance

-SRI Hash Generator Overview
+SRI Hash Generator produces

 Your CI pipeline just failed with a cryptic integrity mismatch error, and you need to regenerate an SRI hash fast.
 This tool computes SHA-256, SHA-384, and SHA-512 hashes for any JavaScript or CSS file so browsers can verify CDN resources haven't been tampered with.
-Upload a file, paste code, or point it at a URL — you get a ready-to-paste integrity attribute in seconds.
+Upload a file, paste code, or point it at a URL, you get a ready-to-paste integrity attribute in seconds.

 • SHA-256, SHA-384, and SHA-512 output